“IMAGINING OTHER…”

 once again, is how human activity is interfering with these natural cycles.

-(iv) Other natural
+(iv)

-phenomena such as volcanoes affect the picture:
+Other natural phenomena such as volcanoes affect

 Yes Mount Pinatubo